Fully coupled functional equations for the quark sector of QCD: External input and self-consistent renormalization

 \subsection{Self-consistent determination of $\alpha_s(\mu)$}

-A necessary ingredient for our analysis is the value of the dressing $\lambda_1$ at the symmetric point, which, for sufficiently large values of $\mu$ is equal to the (unique) perturbative $g_s$, or the $\alpha_s$ defined in \eq{eq:avatars} [see also (\ref{eq:RGvert})].
-If no external inputs were employed, one would determine $\lambda_1$ at $\mu$ by simply imposing that $\alpha_s(\mu)$ should coincide with the {\it physical} QCD coupling, $\alpha_{s,\textrm{phys}}$, at a given momentum scale; for example, this can be done at the mass $M_Z$ of the $Z$ boson, \ie $\alpha_s(\mu)= \alpha_{s,\textrm{phys}}(M_Z)$.
-However, since in our study we use as external input the $N_f=2+1$ gluon propagator from lattice and functional methods, the renormalisation procedures adopted in those earlier computations need be incorporated into the present SDE treatment, such that a self-consistent value for $\alpha_s(\mu)$ may be obtained.
+A necessary ingredient for our analysis is the value of the dressing $\lambda_1$ at the symmetric point, which, for sufficiently large values of $\mu$ is equal to the (unique) perturbative $g_s$, or the $\alpha_s$ defined in \eq{eq:avatars}, see also (\ref{eq:RGvert}).
+In our study we use as external input the $N_f=2+1$ gluon propagator from lattice and functional methods, the renormalization procedures adopted in those earlier computations need be incorporated into the present SDE treatment, such that a self-consistent value for $\alpha_s(\mu)$ may be obtained.
+This naturally leads us to the MOM${}^2$ renormalization scheme used here, as well as within the fRG and SDE computations in \cite{Mitter:2014wpa, Cyrol:2016tym, Cyrol:2017ewj, Gao:2020fbl, Gao:2020qsj}.

-The self-consistent calibration of $\alpha_s(\mu)$ may be implemented according to two different procedures, \textit{(i)} and \textit{(ii)}, detailed below.
+The self-consistent calibration of $\alpha_s(\mu)$, in any scheme, may be implemented according to two different procedures, \textit{(i)} and \textit{(ii)}, detailed below.
 In \textit{(i)}, one compares correlation functions computed within the present SDE setup, whose form depends on the value of $\alpha_s$ used, with data for them originating from the same framework that provides the required external input.
 In \textit{(ii)}, one invokes self-consistency conditions between the results of the current SDE approach and those derived from the STIs.